bboylyg/Expose-Before-You-Defend/README.md

 After the backdoor exposure, you can verify the performance of the backdoor detection or removal method listed in their subfolders.

 ## Acknowledgement
-As our work is currently under review, this is an open-source project contributed by researchers from the community.
-Part of the code is based on our existing paper [RNP](https://github.com/bboylyg/RNP), either as a reimplementation or open-source code provided by the authors.
+As our work is currently under review, this is an open-source project contributed by the authors.
+Part of the code is based on our existing paper [RNP](https://github.com/bboylyg/RNP), either as a reimplementation or open-source code.